Danielfordd/consider_the_drink/readme.md

                          .order_by(sort_by)[start:end])
 ```

-Tag filtering is acheived through the user selecting tags which triggers a fetch call to the API's sort function, passing in all selected tags.
+Tag filtering is achieved through the user selecting tags which triggers a fetch call to the API's sort function, passing in all selected tags.
 The selected tags are put into a list and every cocktail is filtered by checking if a provided tag is within that cocktail's tag join table.
 For every tag that is within both, the count is increased with .annotate.
-After looping through the cocktails only the cocktails with an annotation count equal to the length of the provided tags.
+Only the cocktails with an annotation count equal to the length of the provided tags are included in the response.
 Any duplicate entries are removed with .distinct().

---gif--

 ```bash
 cocktails = list(Cocktail.objects